Daniel-Lachner-Piza/Daniel-Lachner-Piza/README.md

 ## About Me

+Hi there!
 I'm a Data Scientist with expertise in neurophysiological signals and machine learning applications.
 My work focuses on:
 - EEG and iEEG signal processing and analysis
 - Machine learning for biomedical applications
 - Software development for research and clinical tools